 Students bring their own art supplies for class and a sketchbook that is used throughout the year.
 The use of Clevertouch enhances our weekly classes; students experience nature, famous art, examples of what we are learning about in a particular lesson, and listen to instrumental music as they work.
 Students gain experience in using a variety of media at the different levels: crayons, colored pencils, oil pastels, self-drying clay, and watercolors, in addition to learning the basic skills of drawing, coloring, pasting, cutting, and folding.

-The grades 3-8 visual arts curriculum is designed to advance the visual art concepts introduced and taught in kindergarten through second grade.
+The third through eighth grade visual arts curriculum is designed to advance the visual arts concepts introduced and taught in kindergarten through second grade.
 We continue to incorporate our Catholic identity throughout the curriculum.
 Students are encouraged to believe in themselves and their ability to create works of art.
 Students are also challenged to be respectful of others and the way they choose to create and express themselves.
 We strive to see God’s beauty in ourselves, others, and our world.

 The program follows the Archdioceses of St. Louis - Fine Arts Curriculum Guidelines and Missouri State Standards Guidelines.
 Weekly classes include Art History, Art Appreciation, and a solid foundation of the Elements of Art and Principles of Design.
 A large variety of media (materials) and several styles of art are used to prepare the students for the future.
 Canvas paintings with acrylics, metal foil tooling, scratch art, oil and chalk pastels, watercolors, pen and ink, and charcoal are some of the materials and art forms they use.
 Some of the lessons are based on an artist, historical event, seasonal and/or religious theme, etc., expressing their knowledge of the lesson's content through their artwork.